EndlessParadox1/Blog/README.md

 6. Implement single page app.
 7. Complete TLS for security and Http2 for performance.
 8. Async client mode & async server mode implemented by Tokio/Axum.
-9. Docker for automation, isolation and portability.
+9. Docker for automation, isolation, monitor and portability.

 ## Guide